alejandro-davila/Project1_Team6_Austin_Analysis/README_Austin_Analysis.md

 <h1 align="center">Data Analytics Project Proposal:  Investigating the Impact of Austin's Rapid Growth on Travis County and Surrounding Counties</h1>

+<h1 align="center">Data Collection</h1>

+In our investigation of the impact of recent population growth in Austin and the surrounding counties on local school performance metrics, we utilized the American Community Survey 1-Year Data API to collect information for the four most populous counties (Travis, Hays, Williamson, and Bastrop) during 2017, 2019, and 2021.
+The data we collected encompassed various topics, including population totals, median income, unemployment count, and population totals by race.
+Due to the limitations of the data source, we faced challenges, such as the absence of 2020 census data due to the COVID-19 pandemic.
+To maintain consistency, we compared odd years only and confined our time frame from 2017 to 2021.
+Simultaneously, we utilized the SchoolDigger.com API to access comprehensive records of schools nationwide, obtaining school ranking information, standardized test scores, and geographical coordinates for each school.
+Our focus was on data from the years 2019, 2021, and 2022, considering 2020's unavailability due to the pandemic.
+While this approach has inherent limitations, it provides us with a relevant perspective on recent growth and its potential impact on school performance in the Austin metro area.

 <h1 align="center">Analysis of Central-Texas Data (2017 to 2021)</h1>

-The provided data presents a snapshot of key demographic and socioeconomic indicators for four counties in Texas, namely Travis County, Hays County, Williamson County, and Bastrop County, for the years 2017 and 2021.
+The provided data presents a snapshot of key demographic and socioeconomic indicators for four counties in Texas, namely Travis County, Hays County, Williamson County, and Bastrop County, for the years 2017 through 2021.
 Let's delve into the analysis of this data to understand the trends and changes in these counties over the given period.

 <h1 align="center">Population Growth:</h1>